 This is not a budget trip but what you would spend here on the most luxe accommodation, food and spa is what you would blow on a very average hotel room in Sydney.
 I am so impressed.

 What’s more, they have built covered raised walkways between hotels and shopping centres in this part of town so you don’t get a) drenched in the rainy season, b) stuck in traffic, or c) suffer from heat stroke.
 There’s also the Sky Train so if you need to head farther afield, you can easily catch a train, thus avoiding the legendary Bangkok gridlock.

-If you like eating mind blowing Thai cuisine, having world class spa treatments and lazing by the pool in a balmy, tropical climate, I sincerely recommend this part of the city for a stopover or the whole damn holiday.
+If you like eating mind blowing Thai cuisine, having world class spa treatments and lazing by the pool in a balmy, tropical climate, I sincerely recommend the Ratchaprasong district for a stopover (or for the whole damn holiday).
 It’s impossible to be disappointed.

 Have you stayed in the Ratchaprasong district?
 What did you think?